eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

    ! amount of control of the presentation of the information.

    ! show HR diagram
-   ! this plots the history of L,Teff over many timesteps HR_win_flag = .true.
+   ! this plots the history of L, Teff over many timesteps HR_win_flag = .true.